Ruff House Payment Policies

 Note1: Dogs should have vaccines at least 10 days prior to start of classes to ensure integration into their immune system Note2: We also accept titer test results in lieu of vaccination records.

-All of our daycare guests will get up to 3 bathroom breaks a day outside to avoid any accidents that can be prevented.
-We find the more they play, the more they drink the more they pee!
+All of our daycare guests will get up to 2 bathroom breaks a day outside to avoid any accidents that can be prevented.
+We find the more they play, the more they drink, and the more they pee!
 It also makes for a more comfortable stay.
+However, we strongly encourage owners to get their dogs to 'do their business' before dropping them off for the day.

 What do I bring to a training class?